- 1.Why LINE is the most popular social media app in Japan and how to use it for online ad campaigns

 - 2.How to use LINE Ads for businesses targeting mobile users in Japan

-- 3.Social media campaigns in Japan – Why LINE ads and not Facebook ads might be the correct strategy
+- 3.Social media campaigns in Japan – Why LINE ads and not Facebook ads might be the correct digital strategy

 - 4.Case study: How L’Occitane grew online sales during the pandemic with LINE Ads

 - 5.Case study: DeNA Games offers practical tips for operating LINE ads

 L’Occitane, is a lifestyle cosmetics manufacturing brand operating with great success in the Japanese market as L’Occitane Japan, Inc. The company has been developing its digital footprint and membership card services using their LINE Official Account.

 By differentiating between message distribution from its LINE Official Account, which currently has around 23 million friends (as of July 2020), and segmented distribution using the Messaging API, the company has been able to successfully increase its ecommerce sales.